Get a description and see a summer and a winter video of the scenic drive through Lindis Pass offering mountain and tussock grassland scenery.

-To get to Lindis Pass, drive from Christchurch to Lake Tekapo, and then from Lake Tekapo drive to Lake Pukaki, and then onwards to Twizel and Omarama.
-From Omarama you can drive South on State Highway 8 to Lindis Pass.
+To get to Lindis Pass, drive from Christchurch to Lake Tekapo, and then from Lake Tekapo drive to Lake Pukaki, and then to Twizel and Omarama.
+From Omarama you can drive south on State Highway 8 to Lindis Pass.

 Before reaching Lindis Pass when driving from Omarama, you can take a short detour down Ahuriri Valley and back by driving on Birchwood Road, which is a gravel road.